Mechanical Design Engineer

 Create job alert

-Long O Donnell Associates is continually recognised as a world class consultant providing engineering, project and programme management and commercial solutions to clients within the energy, infrastructure and Governmental sectors.
+Long O Donnell Associates is continually recognised as aworld class consultant providing engineering, project and programme management and commercial solutions, to our clients within the energy, infrastructure, and Governmental sectors.

-We are looking for an experienced Mechanical Design Engineer (mid-level or senior) with broad experience in the gas pipeline sector, extensive mechanical design experience and a HNC or degree in a relevant discipline.
+We are looking for an experienced Mechanical Design Engineer (mid-level or senior) who has broad experience working within the gas pipeline sector, extensive relevant experience as a Mechanical Design Engineer as well as have a HNC or degree in relevant discipline.

-The successful candidate will help deliver gas engineering projects and support the development of our engineering/mechanical frameworks, working on projects across the UK and Ireland.
+The successful candidate will help to deliver gas engineering projects and support the development of our engineering/mechanical frameworks, you will be working on projects UK and Ireland wide.
 This position can be offered as remote working or a hybrid arrangement based from our head office in Northwich.

 RESPONSIBILITIES